reinoute/progressive-carousel/README.md

 On smaller screens, a tiny bit of the next and previous image is visible.
 This gives the user a hint that he can swipe the images left and right.

+Swiping is implemented using the [Touch API](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) (and not the more generic, but [less supported](http://caniuse.com/#feat=pointer), [Pointer Events API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events)).
+When your browser [doesn't support the Touch API](http://caniuse.com/#feat=touch), you can still control the carousel with the buttons.

 On larger screens, more images are visible in the image strip.
-Although the carousel can be nested in a single column layout, it is recommended to show the images on full width of the page, maximizing available screen space.
+Although the carousel can be nested inside a single column layout, it is recommended to show the images on full width of the page, maximizing available screen space.

 The next/previous buttons and the first image in the strip are focusable with the keyboard (`TAB` key).
 Opening the first image with the keyboard will toggle fullscreen mode.
 While in fullscreen mode, users can press `ESC` to exit and the arrow keys (`← →`) to cycle through the images.

 The carousel uses the [Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API).
-For [browsers not supporting the Fullscreen API](http://caniuse.com/#search=fullscreen), the carousel will be shown in 100% width/height of the browser window.
+For [browsers not supporting the Fullscreen API](http://caniuse.com/#feat=fullscreen), the carousel will be shown in 100% width/height of the browser window.

 ## Requirements